shalzz/shalzz.github.io/content/blog/grounding-and-trust.md

 +++

-While attending a CI workshop in Goa, at a wonderful space under a huge Banyan Tree with sunlight shimmering through it's leaves, having finished a set of partner exercises we sat down in a circle to share our experiences and feelings.
+While attending a CI workshop in Goa, at a wonderful space under a huge Banyan Tree with sunlight shimmering through it's leaves, after finishing a set of partner exercises we sat down in a circle to share our experiences and feelings.
 Two other participants began the sharing with how they where able to trust each other letting them both share weight, lift and fly each other easily.